nalenz/got.predictions/README.md

 ### Book predictions

+- number of characters: 484
+  - used for training (i.e. dead): 188, predicted on (i.e. alive): 296
-- number of datapoints: 18800
+- number of training datapoints: 18800
-  - used for training: 15040, used for validation: 3760
+  - used for training itself: 15040, used for validation: 3760
-  - final training accuracy: 88.40%, final validation accuracy: 91.57% (from [Keras log](workers/predictors-neural/predictor-neural-v2/models/keras-log))
+  - final training accuracy: 88.75%, final validation accuracy: 89.92% (from [Keras log](workers/predictors-neural/predictor-neural-v2/models/keras-log))
 - number of dimensions per datapoint: 1561
   - scalar values
     - male: 1, page rank (normalized): 1, number of relatives (normalized): 1